ethereum/eth-wiki/roadmap/istanbul.md

 1930 Adds the ability to make calls with specific amounts of gas, with a revert endpoint, through new variants of STATICCALL, DELEGATECALL and CALL.
 This [may benefit EIPs](https://gitter.im/ethereum/AllCoreDevs?at=5cf576215de053468b08b9b8) that modify CALL/STATICCALL behaviour.
 The winner out of 1109 vs 2046 will need to be checked against 1930 to ensure behaviour is as expected.

-**Specific curve optimisations:**

-There is a lot of interest in enabling immediate use of specific curves.
-Alt_bn128 is enabled by 1108 which supplements 1829 by reducing the cost of addition, multiplication and and pairing checks.
-Blake2b is enabled by 2024 which introduces a specific precompile for Blake2b for immediate use.
-Both 1108 and 2024 can coexist with 1962 [without issue](https://gitter.im/ethereum/AllCoreDevs?at=5cf4d34a6fc5846bab533deb)

 #### Key questions to ask moving forward:
 - Do people want to define precompiles as address ranges (as in 1352) or do they prefer client based lists (status quo).
 If 1352 is preferred, the concerns in the discussion-to forum need addressing.